Tanzania Pilgrimage Safaris

 Tarangire National Park to Serengeti National Park

-Serengeti National Park in northern Tanzania, established in 1951, spans ~14,750 sq km of savannah, woodlands, and riverine forests.
+Serengeti National Park in northern Tanzania, established in 1951, spans about 14,750 sq km of savannah, woodlands, and riverine forests.
 Known for the Great Migration of over 1.5 million wildebeest, zebras, and gazelles, it also hosts lions, leopards, cheetahs, elephants, buffalo, rhinos, giraffes, and diverse birds.
-“Serengeti” means “endless plains”, characterized by vast grasslands dotted with acacia trees and rocky kopjes.
-A UNESCO World Heritage Site, it’s a top safari destination and a vital conservation area preserving Africa’s iconic wildlife.
+“Serengeti” means “endless plains,” defined by vast grasslands dotted with acacia trees and rocky kopjes.
+A UNESCO World Heritage Site, it is a top safari destination and vital conservation area.
+On day 2, you may depart from Tarangire National Park after breakfast and enjoy a scenic drive toward the Serengeti via the Ngorongoro highlands, with wildlife viewing en route, cultural encounters with Maasai communities (optional), and photo stops at panoramic viewpoints.
+After picnic lunch along the way, guests continue with an afternoon game drive upon entering the Serengeti, spotting plains game and predators before heading to their camp or lodge for dinner and relaxation.

 Main Destination: